burmilla/burmilla.github.io/content/docs/networking/_index.md

 In this example two physical NICs (with MACs `0c:c4:d7:b2:14:d2` and `0c:c4:d7:b2:14:d3`) are aggregated into a virtual one `bond0`.

 During the bootup process, BurmillaOS runs cloud-init.
 It automatically detects the data sources of cloud-init, but sometimes a data source requires a network connection.
-By default, in cloud-init, we open `burmilla.network.interfaces.eth*.dhcp=true`, which may affect the bonding NIC.
-If you do not require the network connection for your data-source, use `burmilla.network.interfaces.eth*.dhcp=false` in the kernel cmdline to disable DHCP for all NICs.
+By default, in cloud-init, we open `rancher.network.interfaces.eth*.dhcp=true`, which may affect the bonding NIC.
+If you do not require the network connection for your data-source, use `rancher.network.interfaces.eth*.dhcp=false` in the kernel cmdline to disable DHCP for all NICs.

 ## VLANS